Sarveshwins/AuthLogin/README.md

   } else if (result.isCancelled) {
      // Do something if login is cancelled
   } else {
-    // Do something with resulth returned on successful login }
+    // Do something with result returned on successful login }
 }